 EFFECTIVE WATER FILTRATION & WATER SOFTENER SYSTEMS

 Water softeners are typically installed to remove dissolved iron or manganese in the water through a technology called Ion Exchange.
 Sediment filtration will remove particulate iron or manganese in the water.
 Carbon filtration will remove chlorine from the water, eliminating the odor and taste associated with it.
 Arsenic is removed with tanks containing a specific media that “grabs” the arsenic out of the water.
 Removing radon from water requires a system where the water is highly agitated releasing the radon gas from the water, but then vented outside the home to ambient air.
 Other technologies and systems may be required to remove other contaminants.
 Any water filtration or water softener system designed should start with a water test before an informed recommendation can be made.

 H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in Middleton & Hudson, MA (Rte.
 62).
-You can reach us by email at firstname.lastname@example.org or by calling us at 978-777-8330.
-Articles published by the Company can be seen in Water Technology Magazine or linked through the website publications section at http://www.h2ocare.com.
+Reach us at email@example.com or 978-777-8330.
+Articles published by the Company can be seen in Water Technology Magazines at http://www.h2opub.com.